 - For mileage expenses, do check if the travel was explicitly for work.

 Following these pointers would enhance policy compliance and control.
 At the same time, it will also accelerate the reimbursement process.
-To make this process is entirely effortless, adopt an automated expense management solution like Fyle.
+To make this process is entirely effortless, automate expense approval processes with expense management solution like Fyle.

 How does expense report review and approval work in Fyle?